 This course integrates practical experience and theoretical knowledge as the student works directly with young children for 10 hours a week in early childhood education settings such as: Head Start, kindergarten, primary grades, preschools, Pre-K counts classrooms, day cares, and programs for children with disabilities.
 Working with a qualified cooperative teacher and supervised by ECE faculty, students focus observation, assessment, and documentation in the early childhood setting.
-Students explore and practice using various observation, assessment, and documentation tools.
+Students explore and practice us-

+Indicates courses which consist of both a lecture and laboratory component. ing various observation, assessment, and documentation tools.
 Weekly seminars focus on the theoretical basis of observation and assessment.
-Pre-student teaching (PDE Field Experience Stage 3) experience in an early childhood setting for a total of 140 hours is an integral part of the course.
+Pre-student teaching (PDE Field Experience Stage 3) experience in an early childhood setting for a total of 140 hours is an integral part of the course